 Law Week website

-LIAC staff worked with the Marrickville Legal Centre and Legal Aid NSW to create a new Law Week website.
+Stata Library staff continued to work with the Marrickville Legal Centre and Legal Aid NSW on the Law Week NSW website.
 The website listed events held during Law Week by libraries and legal service providers.
 We look forward to seeing even more library events listed on the website next year!